BobGerman/SPFx/linkPicker/src/webparts/linkPickerSample/components/LinkPickerPanel/README.md

         // Absolute URL for SPWeb
         webAbsUrl = <string>

-        // True to open the link picker isOpen = <boolean>

         // Type of link to pick (see below) linkType = <LinkType>

-        // Called when panel is closed
-        // a null url indicates the panel was closed
-        //    without selecting a link
-        onClose = <(url?:string) => void>
     />

 The link type is used to filter the files shown in the document browser, and to add